 Threats to mountain gorillas include :

-The main threat to mountain Gorillas is habitat loss, the loss comes as a form forest clearance and degradation by humans’ beings.
+The main threat to mountain Gorillas is habitat loss and the loss comes as a form forest clearance and degradation by humans’ beings.

-As the population continues growing around the sectors inhabiting the mountain Gorillas, this happens when the population keeps strangling for a living/survival including the competition for limited natural resources, such as firewood as a result of deforestation, converting land for agriculture.
+As the population continues growing around the sectors inhabiting the mountain Gorillas, competition for the natural resources increases.
+This happens when the population keeps straggling for a living/survival including the competition for limited natural resources, such as firewood as a result of deforestation, converting land for agriculture.

 The solution to the habitat loss is to develop the economic system that meets the daily needs of people so that they don’t see the Gorillas as competitors but a mean result of improving their daily way of living.

-Disease is another threat to the mountain Gorillas, Gorillas genes are relatively related to humans this makes them more vulnerably too many diseases and any human contact is harmful as well as life threatening.
+Disease is another threat to mountain Gorillas.
+Gorilla genes are relatively related to humans this makes them more vulnerable to many diseases and any human contact is harmful as well as life threatening.